kfr2/flask-swaggervalidator/README.md

 ## To Do

-These Swagger validation libraries should be examined:
+Although bravado-core is a nice library, these Swagger validation libraries should be examined to see if they offer any additional benefits.
+For example, I'd like the library to validate that all attributes in a response body are listed in the specification file.

 * https://pypi.python.org/pypi/flex
 * https://pypi.python.org/pypi/swagger-spec-validator